 - Sensitive feedback tracking and timely updates.

-We at Shakuro provide the services of full-cycle app development.
-In short, our mobile application development process looks like this:
+At Shakuro app development agency, we provide the services of full-cycle app development.
+It means that in short, our mobile application development process looks like this:

 - Analytics and requirements gathering